liamroddy/Worder/README.md

 Worder can also be played infinitely - no waiting for 'tomorrow's Wordle'.

+It has a responsive interface, so it should run well and look good on pretty much any device.

 This project was built using just React, react-spring, and react-modal.

 The dictionary for the game was sourced from https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt